Mario Lisson: Washington Nationals (second stint)

 On March 18, 2017, Lisson signed a minor league deal with the Washington Nationals.
 He split the year between Triple-A Syracuse and Double-A Harrisburg, slashing .191/.278/.348 between the two clubs.
-On November 6, 2017, he elected free agency.
+On November 6, Lisson elected free agency.

 Coaching career

-Lisson was named manager of the GCL Nationals, the rookie ball affiliate of the Washington Nationals, for the 2018 season.
+Lisson was named manager of the Gulf Coast League Nationals, the rookie-level affiliate of the Washington Nationals, for the 2018 season.
 Lisson managed the club through the 2019 season.
 On December 19, 2019, Lisson was named the manager of the Single-A Hagerstown Suns.
 However, Lisson never managed the club due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On December 15, 2020, the Nationals announced that Lisson would manage the Class-A Fredericksburg Nationals for the 2021 season.
+On December 15, 2020, the Nationals announced that Lisson would manage the Single-A Fredericksburg Nationals for the 2021 season.
 Lisson led the team to a 44-76 record in 2021 following an 0-15 start.

-In January 2022, The Nationals named Lisson the manager of Class-A Wilmington Blue Rocks for the 2022 season.
+In January 2022, The Nationals named Lisson the manager of Single-A Wilmington Blue Rocks for the 2022 season.
+On December 19, 2024, Lisson was named as the development coach for the Triple-A Rochester Red Wings.